- Abusers want power over their victims because they feel powerless themselves.

 - Open bank and credit cards in your own name.

-- Have a safe place to go at a friend or relative.
+- Have a safe place to go with a friend or relative.

 - Alert neighbors to call the police if they hear loud noises or suspect danger.